 PHC 6937 – Survey of Biostatistical Methods (3)

 This course is a survey of biostatistical methods beyond one and two sample techniques covered in PHC 6052.
-Advanced topics will be selected from areas such as multiple linear regression, study design and ANOVA, contingency tables, logistic regression, Poisson regression, repeated measures and longitudinal data analysis, missing data methods, model/variable selection, survival analysis, multivariate methods, or non-parametric methods.
-Focus will be on the application of these techniques to data from the health sciences.
+Advanced topics will be selected from areas such as multiple linear regression, study design, ANOVA, contingency tables, logistic regression, Poisson regression, repeated measures, longitudinal data analysis, missing data methods, model/variable selection, survival analysis, multivariate methods, or non-parametric methods.
+The focus will be on the application of these techniques to data from the health sciences.
 Examples will make use of SAS and R for this course.
 Syllabus

 Public Health Courses